awsdocs/amazon-ec2-user-guide/doc_source/snapshot-ami-policy.md

       1. For **Schedule name**, specify a descriptive name for the schedule\.

       1. For **Frequency** and the related fields, configure the interval between policy runs\.
 You can configure policy runs on a daily, weekly, monthly, or yearly schedule\.
 Alternatively, choose **Custom cron expression** to specify an interval of up to one year\.
 For more information, see [Cron expressions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html#CronExpressions) in the *Amazon CloudWatch Events User Guide*\.
+**Note**
+If you need to enable **snapshot archiving** for the schedule, then you must select either the **monthly** or **yearly** frequency, or you must specify a cron expression with a creation frequency of at least 28 days\.
+If specify a monthly frequency that creates snapshots on a specific day in a specific week \(for example, the second Thursday of the month\), then for count\-based schedule, the retention count for the archive tier must be 4 or more\.

       1. For **Starting at**, specify the time at which the policy runs are scheduled to start\.
 The first policy run starts within an hour after the scheduled time\.
 The time must be entered in the `hh:mm` UTC format\.

       1. For **Retention type**, specify the retention policy for snapshots created by the schedule\.
 You can retain snapshots based on either their total count or their age\.

-         For count\-based retention, the range is `1` to `1000`\.
-After the maximum count is reached, the oldest snapshot is deleted when a new one is created\.
+         + \(Count\-based retention\) If you do not enable snapshot archiving, the range is `1` to `1000`\.
+If you enable snapshot archiving, the range is `0` to `1000`\.
+If you specify a count of `0`, snapshots are archived immediately after creation\.

-         For age\-based retention, the range is `1` day to `100` years\.
-After the retention period of each snapshot expires, it is deleted\.
+         + \(Age\-based retention\) If you do not enable snapshot archiving, the range is `1` day to `100` years\.
+If you enable snapshot archiving, the range is `0` days to `100` years\.
+If you specify `0` days, snapshots are archived immediately after creation\.
 **Note**
-All schedules must have the same retention type\.
+All schedules must have the same retention type \(age\-based or count\-based\)\.
 You can specify the retention type for Schedule 1 only\.
 Schedules 2, 3, and 4 inherit the retention type from Schedule 1\.
 Each schedule can have its own retention count or period\.
+If you enable fast snapshot restore, cross\-Region copy, or snapshot sharing, then you must specify a retention count of `1` or more, or a retention period of `1` day or longer\.
+If you enable snapshot archiving, this retention rule determines how long the snapshot remains in the standard tier before being archived\.
+Once the standard tier retention threshold is met, the snapshot is converted to a full snapshot and it is moved to the archive tier\.

       1. \(For AWS Outposts customers only\) For **Snapshot destination**, specify the destination for snapshots created by the policy\.
          + If the policy targets resources in a Region, snapshots must be created in the same Region\.
 AWS Region is selected for you\.
          + If the policy targets resources on an Outpost, you can choose to create snapshots on the same Outpost as the source resource, or in the Region that is associated with the Outpost\.
          + If you do not have any Outposts in your account, this option is hidden and AWS Region is selected for you\.

    1. In the **Tagging** section, do the following:

       1. To copy all of the user\-defined tags from the source volume to the snapshots created by the schedule, select **Copy tags from source**\.

       1. To specify additional tags to assign to snapshots created by this schedule, choose **Add tags**\.

+   1. \(Only for policies that target volumes\) In the **Snapshot archiving** section, do the following:
+**Note**
+You can enable snapshot archiving for only one schedule in a policy\.

+      1. To enable snapshot archiving for the schedule, select **Archive snapshots created by this schedule**\.
+**Note**
+You can enable snapshot archiving only if the snapshot creation frequency is monthly or yearly, or if you specify a cron expression with a creation frequency of at least 28 days\.

+      1. Specify the retention rule for snapshots in the archive tier\.
+         + For **count\-based schedules**, specify the number of snapshots to retain in the archive tier\.
+When the retention threshold is reached, the oldest snapshot is permanently deleted from the archive tier\.
+For example, if you specify 3, the schedule will retain a maximum of 3 snapshots in the archive tier\.
+When the fourth snapshot is archived, the oldest of the three existing snapshots in the archive tier is deleted\.
+         + For **age\-based schedules**, specify the time period for which to retain snapshots in the archive tier\.
+When the retention threshold is reached, the oldest snapshot is permanently deleted from the archive tier\.
+For example, if you specify 120 days, the schedule will automatically delete snapshots from the archive tier when they reach that age\.
+**Important**
+The minimum retention period for archived snapshots is 90 days\.
+You must specify a retention rule that retains the snapshot for at least 90 days\.

    1. To enable fast snapshot restore for snapshots created by the schedule, in the **Fast snapshot restore** section, select **Enable fast snapshot restore**\.
 If you enable fast snapshot restore, you must choose the Availability Zones in which to enable it\.
 If the schedule uses an age\-based retention schedule, you must specify the period for which to enable fast snapshot restore for each snapshot\.
 If the schedule uses count\-based retention, you must specify the maximum number of snapshots to enable for fast snapshot restore\.